skesamsetty/ML_Project/README.md

 ![Personality-Survey](html/img/depan.jpg)

-**_Introvert_**:  Introverts may prefer taking part in less stimulating activities and get pleasure from activities such as reading, writing, or meditating.
+**_Introvert_**:  Introverts may prefer taking part in less stimulating activities and get pleasure from activities such as reading, writing or meditating.
 Introverts typically prefer to concentrate on a single activity, analyze situations carefully and take time to think more before they speak.

 **_Extrovert_**:  Extroverts usually prefer to seek out as much social interaction as possible because this is how they feel more energized.
 According to estimates, extroverts outnumber introverts by about three to one (Cain, 2012).